 From the Canadian Association of the Deaf’s website

-The CAD-ASC was founded in 1940, as the Inter-Provincial Association of the Deaf by the three major regional associations of the Deaf — the Western Canada, the Ontario, and the Eastern Canada Associations with the support of the Montreal Association of the Deaf.
+The Canadian Association of the Deaf (CAD) is one of Canada’s first true self-help groups.
+It was founded in 1940 as the Inter-Provincial Association of the Deaf by three major regional associations of the Deaf — the Western Canada, the Ontario and the Eastern Canada Associations — with the support of the Montreal Association of the Deaf.

 To learn more about the CAD-ASC, click here.